Gender separation in Judaism: Transportation

 Some followers of Haredi Judaism have taken on the practice of separate seating while traveling.
-These range from abstaining to sitting adjacent to a member of the opposite sex, to having separate vehicles altogether.
+These range from abstaining from sitting adjacent to a member of the opposite sex, to having separate vehicles altogether.

 When Haredi have attempted to enforce gender segregation on public transportation such as buses and airlines, conflict with anti-discrimination laws have sometimes ensued.
-There have been complaints by airline passengers such as Renee Rabinowitz who have been subjected to ultra-Orthodox male passengers attempting to impose gender segregation on flights.
-The New York Times interviewed Anat Hoffman on the phenomenon on ultra-Orthodox males asking female passengers on airlines to move.
+There have been complaints by airline passengers such as Renee Rabinowitz who have been subjected to Haredi male passengers attempting to impose gender segregation on flights.
+The New York Times interviewed Anat Hoffman on the phenomenon on Haredi males asking female passengers on airlines to move.
 IRAC had started a campaign urging women not to give up their seats.
 El Al airlines has future plans to fly single-gender flights for Haredi Jews following this practice.
 In 2017, the Jerusalem Magistrates Court ruled that employees of airlines could not request female passengers change their seats just because men wish them to.

-During the 1990s, members of the ultra-Orthodox sector began making requests for public transport services be compatible with what they claimed was the character of their community in Israel.
+During the 1990s, members of the Haredi sector began making requests for public transport services be compatible with what they claimed was the character of their community in Israel.
 This entailed the segregation of men and women on public transportation such as buses.
-When this movement first began private transport services emerged and began to cater to the ultra-Orthodox Jewish demands.
+When this movement first began private transport services emerged and began to cater to Haredi demands.
 Due to these new bus lines a new committee was instituted in the Ministry of Transportation, led by Nachum Langenthal.
-The Langenthal committee decided that segregation was to be voluntary, and could be adhered to by the ultra-Orthodox Jews, but it could not to be enforced on others.
+The Langenthal committee decided that segregation was to be voluntary, and could be adhered to by the Haredi Jews, but it could not to be enforced on others.
 Though on city run buses it was not enforced, private buses could enforce these segregation rules.
 These buses were called mehadrin bus lines.